kizzlah/kizzlah/README.md

 ### Fun Fact
 *Life-long learner with an affinity for commonplace books.*
-*Bibliophile with a collection of literary fictions, fantasy, computing literature.
+*Bibliophile with a collection of literary fiction, fantasy, computing literature, and more than a few "That's a pretty cover." options to choose from.
 There's also my Boox and Kindle libraries, but even I can't keep up with that.*

 <!-- Social links go here!
 Add LinkedIn, Twitter, Blog, etc. when ready. -->